Sholem Asch: Young adulthood

-God of Vengeance was published in English-language translation in 1918.
+God of Vengeance was published in English-language translation in 1918, translated by Isaac Goldberg.
 In 1922, it was staged in New York City at the Provincetown Theatre in Greenwich Village, and moved to the Apollo Theatre on Broadway on February 19, 1923, with a cast that included the acclaimed Jewish immigrant actor Rudolph Schildkraut.
 Its run was cut short on March 6, when the entire cast, producer Harry Weinberger, and one of the owners of the theater were indicted for violating the state's Penal Code, and later convicted on charges of obscenity.
 Weinberger, who was also a prominent attorney, represented the group at the trial.
 The chief witness against the play was Rabbi Joseph Silberman, who declared in an interview with Forverts: "This play libels the Jewish religion.
 Even the greatest anti-Semite could not have written such a thing".
 After a protracted battle, the conviction was successfully appealed.
 In Europe, the play was popular enough to be translated into German, Russian, Polish, Hebrew, Italian, Czech, Romanian and Norwegian.

 Indecent is a 2015 play written by Paula Vogel that recounts the controversy of God of Vengeance.
 It opened on Broadway at the Cort Theater in April 2017, directed by Rebecca Taichman.

 Asch attended the Czernowitz Yiddish Language Conference of 1908, which declared Yiddish to be "a national language of the Jewish people."
 He traveled to Palestine in 1908 and the United States in 1910, a place about which he felt deeply ambivalent.